arbor-sim/arbor/doc/contrib/dependency-management.rst

 Dependency update rules
 -----------------------

-1. Submodule update notification occurs through ``.github/workflows/check-submodules.yml``.
+1. ``doc/dependencies.csv``, git submodules and ``spack/package.py`` shall be in sync.
 2. Dependencies shall be set to a (commit hash corresponding to a) specific version tag.
 (All current dependencies use semver.)
-3. Git submodules and dependencies in ``spack/package.py`` shall be in sync.
+3. The version shall be compatible with the user platforms (see above).
-4. The version shall be compatible with the user platforms (see above).
+4. The version shall be compatible with the requirements in ``doc/dependencies.csv``.
-5. The version shall be compatible with the requirements in ``doc/dependencies.csv``.
+5. The version shall be the lowest possible.
+More recent versions of submodules are automatically tested through ``.github/workflows/check-submodules.yml``, to catch merge problems early.
-6. Submodules shall not be updated past the most recent version of the dependency in Spack.
+6. Moreover, dependencies shall not be updated past the most recent version of the dependency in Spack.

    * This prevents Spack builds from pulling in ``master``, when a more recent version than available is required. `See here <https://spack.readthedocs.io/en/latest/packaging_guide.html#version-comparison>`_.
    * This is a manual check, e.g. for pybind: `see pybind package.py <https://github.com/spack/spack/blob/develop/var/spack/repos/builtin/packages/py-pybind11/package.py>`_